yenicapotediaz/TaskListRails/README.md

 - Create a model & migration for a new Person object.
   - at a minimum, a Person should have a name
-- Create seed data to add at least three Person records to the database.
 - Each Task in your database can be assigned to a Person, indicating that Person is responsible for completing the Task.
   - Express the relationship between Person and Task using `belongs_to` and `has_many`
   - Update your Task `index` and `show` actions to include displaying the Person's name to which the Task belongs.